-This approval is only valid for the purpose and design that you submitted in your application dated received April 7, 2022.
-Should your project change, you are required to notify NCDWR and submit a new application.
+This approval is valid solely for the purpose and design described in your application (unless modified below).
+Should your project change, you must notify the NCDWR and submit a new application.
 If the property is sold, the new owner must be given a copy of this Certification and approval letter and is thereby responsible for complying with all the conditions.
-If any additional wetland impacts, or stream impacts, for this project (now or in the future) exceed one acre or 300 linear feet, respectively, additional compensatory mitigation may be required as described in 15A NCAC 2H .0506 (h) (6) and (7).
+If total wetland fills for this project (now or in the future) exceed one tenth acre, or of total impacts to streams (now or in the future) exceed 300 linear feet, compensatory mitigation may be required as described in 15A NCAC 2H .0506 (h) (6) and (7).
+For this approval to remain valid, you must adhere to the conditions listed in the attached certification(s) and any additional conditions listed below.